 Committee of Sponsoring Organizations of the Treadway Commission (COSO)

-COSO has prepared a document entitled Enhancing Board Oversight: Avoiding Judgment Traps and Biases
+COSO has prepared a document entitled Enhancing Board Oversight: Avoiding Judgment Traps and Biases, which details a five-step judgment process that board members and others can use to overcome common pitfalls and mitigate the effects of judgment bias.

 Securities and Exchange Commission (SEC)